Court-Pencil/Trailblazers/README.md

 ## User Stories

-* As a user, I want clear information about where the hikes take place, what to expect(diffculty and duration) and how to prepare.
+* As a user, I want clear details about each hike — including location, date, duration, and terrain — so I can decide if it’s right for me.
 * As a user, I want to reassurance as a first-time hiker that there are events that are beginner-friendly.
 * As a user, I want to browse a gallery to get a feel for the community vibe.
 * As a user, I want a simple and accessible way to book a hike and find contact information.